As most of you are aware, I love walking cemeteries.

 What happens to the body when the church refuses to bury the dead in their grounds?
-In modern society other burial locations not connected to religious organizations are available for society’s undesirable.
+In modern society other burial locations that are not connected to religious organizations are available for society’s undesirables.
 However, in olden times, if the body was denied burial in a cemetery, it was up to the family to find a place to bury their dead.
-Often these unwanted bodies are hidden away in some remote grave that was unmarked and long since forgotten.
+Often these unwanted bodies were hidden away in some remote grave that was unmarked and has long since been forgotten.

-Arch Bistow, in Old Time Tales of Warren County, records the story of one such case where the body was denied burial in sacred ground and an odd event that happened when he was finally buried.
+Arch Bristow, in Old Time Tales of Warren County, records the story of one such case where the body was denied burial in sacred grounds and an odd event that happened when he was finally permitted buried.

 The story involves a man named Allen Ketlaw who lived in the northern part of Warren County.
-Little is known of Ketlow other than he was very unpleasant man who was unpopular with his neighbors.
+Little is known of Ketlaw other than he was a very unpleasant man who was unpopular with his neighbors.
 When Ketlaw committed suicide by shooting himself, his neighbors were faced with a dilemma.
-Ketlaw’s body could not be buried on sacred land because of his manner of death.
-According to tradition, his body should have been buried on someone’s farm, in a remote plot away from public view.
-However, due to his unpopularity with his neighbors, nobody wanted to bury the body on their land.
-For five days the body lay in a coffin waiting for a burial that it was being denied.
+According to tradition, Ketlaw’s body could not be buried on sacred land because of his manner of death.
+Due to his unpopularity with his neighbors, nobody wanted to bury Ketlaw’s body on their land and for five days the body lay in a coffin waiting for a burial that was being denied.

-Finally, one local farmer gave permission for the body to interred on his land.
+Finally, one local farmer gave permission for the body to be interred on his land.
 Maybe the farmer decided that Ketlaw needed to be properly buried.
-Maybe the farmer decided to give in to the pressure of having the body being buried.
-Whatever the reason was for his decision, the farmer selected a piece of land, a piece of wooded land, most likely in the far reaches of his property for the grave to be dug and Ketlaw’s body buried.
+Maybe the farmer decided to give in to the pressure of having the body buried.
+Maybe the farmer just wanted to help put the suicide behind so the community could move on.
+Whatever the reason was for his decision, the farmer selected a piece of wooded land – most likely in the far reaches of his property – for the grave to be dug and Ketlaw’s body buried.

 The simple funeral was attended by a crowd of curious onlookers.
-The men started to dig the grave in a grove of elms.
+The men started to dig Ketlaw’s grave within a grove of elms.
 Seeing Ketlaw was not liked by many, a shallow grave was quickly produced.
-His body could be dropped into the ground, quickly covered, and people could get back to their everyday lives.
+They could dump his body into the ground, quickly cover it, and people could get back to their everyday lives.

-The diggers scrambled out of the hole as an eerie silence covered the land.
-They began to lower the coffin into the shallow grave when a strange sound fell upon the burial party.
+The diggers scrambled out of the shallow hole as an eerie silence covered the land.
+As they began to lower the coffin into the shallow grave, a strange sound fell upon the burial party.
 From somewhere nearby a mournful voice wailed, “Dig it deeper, dig it deeper!”

 All chaos broke loose.